dimiterbak/intro_to_ai_for_devs/README.md

-# Introduction to AI for Devs Workshop
+# Introduction to AI for Devs

-In this workshop we will:

-## Prerequisites
+Welcome!
+This repo contains hands-on examples for three ecosystems.
+Pick your preferred language to get started:

+## Choose your language guide

+- Node.js — see `node/README.md`
+	- ./node/README.md
-- Python
+- Python — see `python/README.md`
-- Node
+	- ./python/README.md
+- .NET — see `dotnet/README.md`
-- OpenAI key
+	- ./dotnet/README.md

+Each guide covers prerequisites, environment setup, how to set your AI credentials, and how to run the sample apps (chatbot, ReAct, coding agent, and MCP demos where applicable).

-## Introduction
+## Repository layout

+- `node/` — TypeScript examples and scripts
+- `python/` — Python examples and utilities
+- `dotnet/` — .NET 9 console apps and examples

+If you’re unsure which to use, start with the language you’re most comfortable in, then explore the others.